Mixing Audio Tracks

 - (which adds the mixed track to the project, preserving the original tracks).

 However once audio has been finally mixed (as in an audio file you might import into Audacity) it is essentially impossible to separate out all the original parts again; it's like trying to take the banana out of a banana milkshake after you've already put it through the blender.
 There are a few occasions when it actually is possible to separate sounds a bit - you can sometimes isolate the bass, or remove the lead vocals.
-But these processes don't always work well and usually cause some quality loss.
-So remember, as long as the multiple tracks are inside an Audacity project, you can manipulate them independently, but once you export as a mixed down file you can't expect to separate the different parts again.
+But these processes do not always work well and usually cause some quality loss.
+So remember, as long as the multiple tracks are inside an Audacity project, you can manipulate them independently, but once you export as a mixed down file you cannot expect to separate the different parts again.
 So keep your Audacity project around if you plan to continue editing!

 The controls used for mixing are theand buttons and the Gain (-.....+) and Pan (L.....R) sliders.